zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

     sudo docker run hello-world

 Notice the use of `sudo` in the command above.
 Docker by default runs as the `root` user, meaning that all docker commands will need to be prepended with `sudo`.
-That however doesn't mean it can't be changed.
+That however doesn't mean that it can't be changed.

 ### Running without sudo

 The docker daemon grants access to members of the `docker` group.
 Any user you add to this group can run docker without using `sudo`.
-This group should be created automatically when you install docker.
+This group is created automatically when you install docker.
 To check if the docker group exists on your system:

     grep 'docker' /etc/groups